Flexible Spending Accounts

 How the Accounts Work

-- First, estimate how much you will incur during the year on eligible health care or dependent day care expenses.
+- First, estimate how much you will incur during the plan year (July 1st - June 30th) on eligible health care or dependent day care expenses.

 - Then decide how much, if any, of your salary you would like to contribute to a Health Care Spending Account or Dependent Day Care Spending Account.
 You will make separate pre-tax contributions to each.
 These contributions will be deducted from your pay each pay period.

-- As you incur eligible medical expenses throughout the year, they can be reimbursed from your account by using your WageWorks debit card or submitting a claim form.
+- As you incur eligible medical expenses throughout the year, they can be reimbursed from your account by using your Health Equity/WageWorks debit card or submitting a claim form.
 Remember, the money is never taxed--going into your account or coming out.